burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **Preparation:**

 First, get the correct working code.
 Then add preserving correctness regression testing.
-Interestingly this lesson has been obtained in two different way:
+Interestingly, this lesson has been obtained in two different ways:
 - From courses
 - From experience working on big codebases

 The compiler automates many low-level optimizations.
 To tell if the compiler is performing a particular optimization, look at the assembly code.

 **Performance Optimization:**